 UC Security at Carrizo Springs ICF:

-Off-duty law enforcement officers are utilized to maintain site security from outside entities.
+Federal Protective Services (FPS) and off-duty law enforcement officers are utilized to maintain site security from outside entities.
 Security personnel do not guard youth, nor do they have any interaction with the minors.

 About Unaccompanied Children:

 Congress has defined a unaccompanied child as a child who (1) has no lawful immigration status in the United States; (2) has not attained 18 years of age; and, (3) with respect to whom, there is no parent or legal guardian in the United States, or no parent or legal guardian in the United States available to provide care and physical custody.
 See 6 U.S.C. § 279(g)(2).

 HHS plays no role in the apprehension or initial detention of UC prior to their referral to HHS custody.
 For example, HHS does not separate UC from their parents.
 HHS does not provide care or custody for adult non-citizens or family units that include adults.
 Children referred to HHS by DHS for care and custody have been identified as unaccompanied, and by definition are not with a parent.

 Most UC are referred to ORR by the Department of Homeland Security (DHS).
 Some UC may be referred to ORR because they were apprehended by immigration authorities while crossing the border.
 Others are referred after coming to the attention of DHS in the interior of the United States.

 After referral, UC remain in the care and custody of HHS until they are united with a suitable sponsor, usually a parent or close relative, while their immigration cases are adjudicated.

 At this time, most UC come primarily from Guatemala, Honduras, and El Salvador.